Onethindi

-Onethindi is a small village in northern Namibia in the Otjikoto region, 5 km away from Ondangwa.
+Onethindi is a settlement in northern Namibia in the Oshikoto Region, 5 km away from Ondangwa.
+In 2015 part of it was incorporated into Oniipa.

 History

-It was named after the late Nethindi, first headman of Onethindi.
+Onethindi was named after the late Nethindi, first headman of Onethindi.
 As of 2009 the headman was Brian Ndauka.

-In 2014 it became part of the settlement area combined with nearby Oniipa.
-Oniipa was designated as a town in 2015 leaving Onethindi a separate village again.
+Situated on a farm named Onethindi Townlands 1002, two portions of the farm were declared townships in 2006.
+The first portion, named Onethindi, consists of 251 erven, the second portion, in 2006 named Onethindi Extension 1, consists of 298 erven.
+In 2014, the area became part of the Onethindi-Oniipa Settlement Area.
+In 2015 the portion originally named Onethindi was incorporated into Oniipa town.
+Onethindi Extension 1 continues to exist as a separate entity.

 Facilities

 Onethindi has a few shops and eateries, a bank, a hotel and a casino.
 It lies on the B1 main road.